Now operating as Raybel Charters Community Interest Company, we have owned and run the Sailing Barge Raybel since 1974.

 We plan to carry out the restoration at Milton Creek, Sittingbourne - the very waters into which Raybel was launched just short of 100 years ago.
 Once funding is secured, we can expect to complete the necessary work and re-launch Raybel in time for her centenary in 2020.

 The restoration project will be a key feature of the wider regeneration of Milton Creek in Sittingbourne and a three year plan of community and cultural and heriatge events, hands-on activites and active volunteering involvement is planned.
-And we are not forgetting the skills that are needed to keep the heritage of Thames sailing barges alive - a plan is in place to provide apprenticeships in traditional boat building and maintenance.
+And we are not forgetting the skills that are needed to keep the heritage of Thames sailing barges alive - with in traditional boat building and maintenance part of our aspiration.

 This will be just the start of our community-based work - once restored Raybel will become a valued asset for education, training and events, bonding communities the length of the Thames Estuary with their shared river heritage.

 Places will be available for a day's sail or longer voyages, or passengers may prefer to observe the barge loading and getting underway or help with cargo handling and learn ‘hands on’ the unique skills required for sailing a sprits’l rigged barge.

 SB Raybel will provide the ‘last leg’ of sail journey adventures from as as far as Europe and the Caribbean into the heart of London.

 As part of a growing international movement working together as the Sail Cargo Alliance, we will bring sail freighted goods from the south and east coast ports of England, into the Thames estuary, on to the historic docks and wharves of Greenwich and Limehouse, and then to the markets of Newham, Hackney and Kings Cross via links with the canal system.
 On coastal waters, we will source local produce from Kent Essex and Suffolk.

 The main hold is about the length of a London bus.
 The hatches can be lifted from both fore and main holds allowing the loading of all manner of cargo.
 The strong sailing gear can lift loads of well over a ton, making loading and unloading extremely efficient.